-(1) For the purposes of this Act, "invention" means a solution to a specific technological problem and may be or may relate to a product or process.

-- (2) The following shall not be regarded as inventions within the meaning of subsection (1)- - (a) discoveries and scientific and mathematical theories; - (b) plant or animal varieties or essentially biological processes for the production of plants or animals, other than biological processes and the products of those processes; - schemes, rules or methods for doing business, performing purely mental acts or playing games; - (d) methods for treatment of the human or animal body by surgery or therapy as well as diagnostic methods, but the restriction under this paragraph shall not apply to products for use in any of these methods; and - (e) mere presentation of information.
+- (1) For the purposes of this Act, "invention" means a solution to a specific technological problem and may be or may relate to a product or process. - (2) The following shall not be regarded as inventions within the meaning of subsection (1)- - (a) discoveries and scientific and mathematical theories; - (b) [paragraph (b) deleted by section 40 of Act 19 of 2005] - (c) schemes, rules or methods for doing business, performing purely mental acts or playing games; - (d) methods for treatment of the human or animal body by surgery or therapy as well as diagnostic methods, but the restriction under this paragraph shall not apply to products for use in any of these methods; and - (e) mere presentation of information.